 Students who use additive reasoning solve this question as follows: They calculate the length of the side, 8 cm.
 They double this length, 16 cm.
 Then, they calculate the new perimeter, 64 cm.
 Students who use multiplicative reasoning see that the perimeter is proportional to the length of the side.
-Thus, if this length doubles, the perimeter also doubles and it becomes equal to 32 cm x 2 = 64 cm.
+Thus, if this length doubles then the perimeter doubles and it becomes equal to $32 \text{ cm } \times 2 = 64 \text{ cm}$ .